hhyyrylainen/BCEnvironmentApp/README.md

 ================

 This is a behaviour changing app for environmentally good behaviours.
-This is implemented as a web app using Wt.
-Written in C++ 17.
+This is implemented as a web app using ruby on rails.

 This project was done for the persuasive design course at the University of Oulu.